rachit-goyal1071/sanakalp/README.md

 **Overview**

-Sankalp Help is a comprehensive platform designed to provide support and assistance to individuals struggling with drug addiction.
+Sankalp is a comprehensive platform designed to provide support and assistance to individuals struggling with drug addiction.
 This repository contains the Flutter application, a Kotlin version using Compose for user interaction, and a React-based website that serves as an informational hub and connection point for NGOs, therapists, doctors, and other mental health practitioners.

 **Features**